LArSoft/larsoft.github.io/wiki/Using_the_cetmodules_migration_script.md

     mrb g larsoftobj_suite
     mrbsetenv

 It's probably a good idea to do a build now to ensure there are no problems unrelated to the migration.
+It can be helpful to run the migration script on a new branch.
+This facilitates both comparison and cleanup should that be necessary.

 ## Run the migration script on all packages.